DominicSimpson/tpximpactapplication/README.md

 ## Part Two: Stopwatch (stopwatch.html, stopwatchstyle.css, stopwatchscript.js in repository)

-### For the second part of my TPXImpact application, I produced a stopwatch, using the specified time of 00:00:00:00 (hours, .
+### For the second part of my TPXImpact application, I produced a stopwatch, using the specified time of 00:00:00:00 (hours, minutes, seconds, centiseconds).
 The final version of this can be viewed below:

 ![screenshot(9)](https://user-images.githubusercontent.com/52511353/205175757-c676df5a-fbab-4ac4-90b4-a0785d576f8d.png)

-### In order to create the stopwatch, I created the following variables:
+###### In order to create the stopwatch, I created the following variables:

 | Variables                               | Description                                                       | Type                  |
 | -------------                           |:-------------:                                                    | -----:                |